DPH Consent Agreement

 As part of the Consent Agreement, NPU will provide customers with quarterly updates of the progress made toward reaching consistent compliance with the Stage 2 rule as well as updates on the infrastructure improvements.

 During the quarters ending December 31, 2016, March 30, 2017 and June 30, 2017, NPU was compliant with the Stage 2 Disinfection and Disinfection By-Product Rule (DDBPR) at all compliance locations within our system.
-However, based on recent testing during the quarters ending September 2017, December 2017 and March 2018, NPU has exceeded the maximum contaminant level in our water for trihalomethanes (TTHMs) as set by the US Environmental Protection Agency (EPA) at one and two locations, respectively.
+However, based on recent testing during the quarters ending September 2017, December 2017, March 2018, June 2018, and September 2018 NPU has exceeded the maximum contaminant level in our water for trihalomethanes (TTHMs) as set by the US Environmental Protection Agency (EPA) at one and two locations, respectively.

 Frequently Asked Questions: